eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

   The Library "Tkinter" is used for the UI.

-### Install and Unistall in Linux Enviroment:
+### Install and Uninstall in Linux Environment:
-To download every Library together in **Linux** Environment use the following commands:
+To download every Library together in **Linux** Environment, use the following commands:
-The python file *ntlk_data.py* will download the nessesary data set from NLTK.
+The python file *ntlk_data.py* will download the necessary data set from NLTK.

 ```
 pip3 install --upgrade pip